drvinceknight/gtb/chapters/cooperative_games/main.md

 (motivating_example:dnd_battle)=

-## Example: Dividing the loot after a D&D battle
+## Motivating Example: Dividing the loot after a D&D battle

 After a climactic boss fight, a party of adventurers must divide a hoard of
 1,000 gold coins recovered after fighting a dragon.